 Luckily, choosing the cloth was easy.

-I felt Simon’s oatmeal Escorial tweed back in London and really agreed with the color.
+I felt Simon’s Escorial tweed back in London and really agreed with the fabric.

-The oatmeal tweed will be a nice campus jacket and suitable for run-around journalism.
+I initially chose oatmeal but decided that brown tweed will be a nice campus jacket and suitable for run-around journalism.
 The ensemble would look particularly smart paired with grey/green flannels.

 The next steps will be Enzo ordering the cloth and my visiting London or Pitti Uomo for a first fitting.